open-spaced-repetition/fsrs4anki/README.md

 After that has downloaded and installed you should be able to run the optimizer from within anki.
 Press the cog next to any given deck and hit the optimize option.
 ![image](https://user-images.githubusercontent.com/63685643/236647245-757ca803-b8cf-41cd-a1ae-8ed9af852ad8.png)
-Anki may then hang a small while while anki loads the optimizer.
+Anki may then hang a small while while it loads the optimizer.

 ![image](https://github.com/Luc-mcgrady/fsrs4anki/assets/63685643/e160e5ba-c51f-46a9-9813-9dceb18e47ff)
 Hit yes to find the optimum retention, Hit no to not or hit cancel to pick a different deck.